 The Norfolk Broads

-Five rivers wander through marshland to an eroding coast.
+East Anglia is home to the Broads.
+Five rivers, the Ant, Bure, Chet, Thurne and Waveney, slowly wander through marshland towards an eroding coast.
 Formerly, peat was dug from behind the riverbanks to supply the hearths of Norwich (1000s – 1400s).
 The diggings were abandoned then became flooded and formed ‘The Broads’.
 Some are silting up and slowly returning to mixed woodland via reedbeds, fen and carr.